-Almaty is a classic city of contrasts by its nature.
-Because it is located exactly on the verge of two diametric geographic elements.
+Almaty is a classic city of contrasts because it is located exactly on the verge of two diametric geographic elements.
 The greatest mountainous region in the world which stretches from here to the Himalayas and breaks off to the sultry Indo-Gangetic Plain without really descending anywhere on one side.
 And the boundless plain of the Great Steppe continuing through the West Siberian Plain to the icy Arctic Ocean on the other.
 At the same time here, on the Almaty verge, the tropical heat and the arctic cold are at a seeing distance.
 In summer, from the city streets of the megalopolis you can see the hot deserts and, at the same time, non-melting glaciers.

 Entrusted by nature!

 It is important that this verge is not smeared on the map.
-On the contrary, the ridge of Zailiysky Alatau crowned with glaciers rises sharply above the city to a height of four kilometers.
+On the contrary, the ridge of Zailiysky Alatau (also known as Ile Alatau) crowned with glaciers rises sharply above the city to a height of four kilometers.
 Generally speaking, this is a rather rare phenomenon on Earth.
 Usually, the peaks of high mountains and plains are separated by such a long strip of foothills that it is not just difficult to descry high Alpine peaks from the foot, it is impossible to do so.

 By the way, the name Zailiysky this northern ridge of Tien Shan received thanks to good graces of Peter Semyonov himself (at that time he had not yet become Tian-Shansky), who first saw it during the scientific reconnaissance survey in 1856: